-- The front of your loom is at Peg #1, and as you are sitting, the loom front will fall somewhere in your torso area depending on the height of your table, chair and how tall you are. - You will want to adjust your chair/table to the height that seems most comfortable for you. - Note As you start weaving you will start to learn what is best for you and make needed adjustments. - Option You may choose to wear the enclosed leather Rib Protector, depending on whether or not you use the clamps.
-Hang it over your neck and center it to the part of torso that meets with the loom.
-The neck string is adjustable.
+- The front of your loom is at Peg #1, and as you are sitting, the loom front will fall somewhere in your torso area depending on the height of your table, chair and how tall you are. - You will want to adjust your chair/table to the height that seems most comfortable for you. - Note As you start weaving you will start to learn what is best for you and make needed adjustments. - Note the next block of information will show you your foot hold-down clamps, and how to use them to keep the loom from sliding into you when you are 'beating' each weft (horizontal) row.